 This section is designed to give grantmakers and their advisors general information that they will need in preparing foreign public charity equivalency affidavits.
 The reports should not be relied on as providing specific legal advice about the application of local law or about a given grantee.
 ICNL can assist any grantmaker or advisor with additional analytical services, including analysis of pending and recently adopted legislation, to the extent such assistance is required.

 The country notes section of the currently covers 35 countries or regions.
 While the list is extensive, it obviously does not include every country where U.S. foundations and corporations are making grants.
 The country notes are grant-funded and the Council on Foundations would like to hear from grantmakers who might be interested in funding the creation of one or more new country notes.
-Inquiries should be directed to Andrew Ho.
+Inquiries should be directed to Natalie Ross.

 The purpose of the site is NOT TO GIVE LEGAL ADVICE, but rather to give grantmakers and their advisors an opportunity to access potentially relevant materials in a quick and meaningful way.
 Recognizing that the NGO legal situation is often fluid and interpretations of local law vary, users are advised that the Council on Foundations and ICNL is not liable for inaccuracies in the country notes or accompanying translations.
 Rather, users of this site who believe that information in this section is incorrect should inform Brittany Grabel at the International Center for Not-for-Profit Law of any necessary corrections.